bookia20/devday18/README.md

 1. Open the [AWS Management console for Amazon Glue](https://ap-southeast-2.console.aws.amazon.com/glue/home?region=ap-southeast-2#).

-2. To analyze all the taxi rides for Q4 2018, you start with a set of data in S3.
+2. To analyze all the taxi rides for Q4 2017, you start with a set of data in that is already uploaded to S3.
 First, create a database for this workshop within AWS Glue.
 A database is a set of associated table definitions, organized into a logical group.
 In Glue Catalog, database names are all lowercase, no matter what you type.

    i.
 Click on **Databases** under Data Catalog column on the left.